stolostron/rhacm-docs/security/create_memory_policy.md

 Your memory usage policy is deleted.

-View a sample of a memory usage policy, see _Memory usage policy sample_ on the [Memory usage policy](memory_policy.md) page.
+View a sample of a memory usage policy, see _Memory usage policy sample_ from the [Memory usage policy](memory_policy.md) page.
 See [Kubernetes configuration policy controller](config_policy_ctrl.md) to learn about other configuration policies.
 See [Manage security policies](manage_policy_overview.md) to manage other policies.